eleda77/eleda77.github.io/docs/vocab_list.md

 **pantoufles** - indoor shoes, slippers

 **parallax** - the effect whereby the position or direction of an object appears to differ when viewed from different positions, e.g. through the viewfinder and the lens of a camera

+**parasomnia** - any of a group of sleep disorders characterized by the regular occurrence of unusual movements, vocalizations, or experiences, such as sleepwalking, talking in one's sleep, or night terrors

 **parfit** - dialectical way of saying perfect